canonical/rockcraft/docs/tutorial/flask.rst

 View the application logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When deploying your Flask rock, you can always get the application logs via
+When deploying the Flask rock, you can always get the application logs via
 ``pebble``:

 .. literalinclude:: code/flask/task.yaml